CyrusNajmabadi/lang-design/CollectionLiterals.md

 # Syntax Ambiguities

-1. There is one "true" syntactic ambiguity where there are multiple legal syntactic interpretations of code that uses a `collection_literal_expression`.
-Specifically, the `spread_element` is ambiguous with a [`range_expression`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#systemrange).
+1. There is two "true" syntactic ambiguity where there are multiple legal syntactic interpretations of code that uses a `collection_literal_expression`.

+    1a.
+The `spread_element` is ambiguous with a [`range_expression`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#systemrange).
 One could technically have:

     ```c#
     Range[] ranges = [range1, ..e, range2];